 Maintain: when in the Green Zone pre-induction the option of maintaining the airway by which alveolar oxygen delivery is currently being achieved (i.e. the patient maintaining their own airway) includes the potential to perform surgery under regional anaesthesia or to defer a procedure to a later time where feasible.

-Replace: the replace option involves inducing the patient and potentially interrupting alveolar oxygen delivery via the occurrence apnoea/obstruction.
+Replace: the replace option involves inducing the patient and acknowledging the likelihood of potentially interrupting alveolar oxygen delivery via the occurrence apnoea/obstruction.
 This represents entering the funnel of the Vortex and is the most common way by which airway management is initiated.
 When this option is selected to initiate airway management the primary Vortex tool can be used during the planning process to anticipate the sequence in which the lifelines will be attempted and the optimisations likely to be implemented.

 Whatever option is chosen as the initial approach to airway management, the strategy must always include back up plans to address the contingency that the primary and subsequent plans fail and ensure that these are familiar to the team and that the resources to implement them are immediately available.
 As with developing a strategy when entering the Green Zone during airway management, the team must always be able to answer the question: "What is the plan if that plan fails?".
 This not only include strategies to optimise attempts at the upper airway lifelines if the Green Zone cannot be re-entered and the patient becomes 'stuck in the Vortex', but also consideration of appropriate ways to exploit the opportunities of the Green Zone if it is re-entered.